-This body of voluntary workers provides the school with valuable assistance.
-They support the school and make the environment a better place for the children.
-They are always looking for new members to carry on the work started.
-The club provides you with an opportunity to meet parents interested in the school and children.
+Yarram Primary School's Parents and Friends club is a group dedicated to helping students and the school while connecting with one another and having fun.
+They are always looking for new members.
+The club provides parents and carers with an opportunity to meet parents and become more connected with the school community.
 Your attendance would be most welcome and appreciated.

 The Parents and Friends Club is the school's major fund raising organisation and works as a subcommittee of School Council.
 Parents and Friends Club communicates largely online, though depending on the makeup of the group, face to face meetings are also welcome.
-We aim to make it as flexible and feasible as possible for parents to participate at school.
+We aim to make it as flexible and feasible as possible for parents and carers to participate at school.